simonscmap/CMAP_docs/_build/html/_sources/user_guide/API_ref/pycmap_api/data_retrieval/pycmap_subset_ST.rst.txt

         **lon2: float**
             End longitude [degree E].
 This parameter sets the upper bound of the zonal cut.
 Note longitue ranges from -180° to 180°.
         **depth1: float**
             Start depth [m].
 This parameter sets the lower bound of the vertical cut.
-Note depth is a positive number (it is 0 at surface and grows towards ocean floor).
+Note depth is a positive number (it is 0 at the surface and increases towards the ocean floor).
         **depth2: float**
             End depth [m].
 This parameter sets the upper bound of the vertical cut.
-Note depth is a positive number (it is 0 at surface and grows towards ocean floor).
+Note depth is a positive number (it is 0 at the surface and increases towards the ocean floor).

     :returns\:: Pandas dataframe.